Careers

 MENTAL, HEARING, AND VISUAL DEMANDS:

 The work involves continuous mental and visual attention involving reading, analyzing, visualizing, or otherwise performing very involved, comprehensive work.
+When in the field, the work involves mental and visual attention that assures the safety of all participants.

 WORKING CONDITIONS: